owenwr/labour-flow-networks/docs/source/getting-started.rst

 Installation steps:

 1. Download the project folder from https://github.com/owenwr/labour-flow-networks
-2. Obatin the data folder.
-The data is private, contact
+2. Download the raw data folder.
+The data is private, contact Omar Guerrero; contact details are avaliable on his website, http://oguerr.com/.
+3. Copy and paste the raw data folder into /data/raw/16-12-2016-Mega.
+4. Check that all software requirements are satisfied.

 Requirements
 *************